KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `x` is a simple numerical table, matrix or list

-returns a table where each column has undergone a standard scaling given expressed by the formula `(x-avg x)%dev x`.
+returns a table where each column has undergone a standard scaling given by the formula `(x-avg x)%dev x`.

 ```q
 q)n:5